Modular Chemical Process Intensification Boot Camp

-- Use a newly developed characteristic time-scale analysis tool to identify, design and develop PI components for an MCPI application.
+- Use characteristic time-scale analysis to identify and design PI components for an MCPI application.

-- Engage additive manufacturing and micromanufacturing equipment used to build PI components.
+- Engage additive manufacturing/3D printing equipment used to build PI components.

-- Consider how to overcome barriers in the deployment of MCPI plants through Engineering, Procurement and Construction firms.
+- Consider the deployment of MCPI plants through Engineering, Procurement and Construction firms.

-- Develop a business rationale for the design and scale-up of an MCPI plant.
+- Consider the business rationale for designing and scaling up an MCPI plant.